gkdgkdgkdgkd/ASmallSalaryManagementSystem/README.md

 If project can not run directly, solution:

-- 1. Create a new project, Maven project for the front end and Spring boot project for the back end
+- 1. Create a new project, Maven project for the front end and Spring Boot project for the back end
 - 2. Copy the source code and modify package
 - 3. Copy dependency in `pom.xml` and import them
 - 4. Copy resource files